21 min read

 Day 1!
 A blank page.
 Everything is marvellous possibility; the book is in the best state it will ever be – perfect, and entirely hypothetical.

 Armed only with the 1-page pitch that I sold to my publishers, I spent the day at the British Library with my best friend, trying to enter the world of the story.
 Skimmed some books and journal articles about Irish folklore, specifically changeling myths.
-Did some free writing inspired by prompts in X's The 90 Day Novel, mostly trying to work out who my protagonist is and what she wants.
+Did some free writing inspired by prompts in Alan Watt's The 90 Day Novel, mostly trying to work out who my protagonist is and what she wants.

 17 June 2024